d4n3sh/thedaneshproject/content/posts/2013-09-17-control-tv-astro-b-yond-remote-control.md

   1. Hold down the **tv**(power)  and power buttons together  until the indicator blinks twice.
   2. Key in 9 &#8211; 9 &#8211; 1.
 The indicator should blink twice again.
   3. Press the **tv**(power) button, aim the remote at the decoder and press the **ch+**(channel up) button.
   4. Wait 3 seconds.
 If the TV does not turn off, press the  **ch+**(channel up) button and wait for 3 seconds again.
 Repeat the steps until the TV turns off.
-You&#8217;re basically iterating through the TV codes in the remote&#8217;s database.
+You're basically iterating through the TV codes in the remote's database.
   5. Press the OK button once you find the correct code.

-Source: [Astro&#8217;s Remore Setup Manual PDF][3]
+Source: [Astro's Remore Setup Manual PDF][3]

  [1]: /wp-content/uploads/2013/09/astro-byond-remote-map.png
  [2]: /wp-content/uploads/2013/09/astro-byond-remote-tvcodes.png